Modrigue/SubtitlesAdjuster/README.md

 # SubtitlesAdjuster
-Simple tool to adjust text speed and delay in subtitle files
+Simple tool to adjust text speed and delay in subtitle files (.srt and .sub)